Ph.D., University of Texas at Austin, 1971

 Prevention of school violence and school dropouts

-Joel Meyers is a Regents’ Professor in the Department of Counseling and Psychological Services and is the executive director of the Center for School Safety, School Climate and Classroom Management.
+Joel Meyers is a Regents’ Professor in the Department of Counseling and Psychological Services and is the executive director of the Center for School Climate (formerly known as the Center for Research on School Safety, School Climate and Classroom Management).
 Meyers previously served as president of the American Psychological Association Division of School Psychology and has served as the editor of the Journal of School Psychology.

 Meyers has over $5,000,000 of funding for research support and has over 100 publications.
 His research interests include bullying, school climate, commercial sexual exploitation of children and school-based consultation.